SMotlaq/open-watch/README.md

 MAX30102 is the sensor used for health care purposes.
 We just read raw data and devolve the processes to the smartphone.

 Open-watch will send these collected data to a smartphone via a Bluetooth module.
 On the smartphone side, an Android app reads the data from Bluetooth and processes them.
 For health care applications like heart rate and SpO2 analysis, we use ML-based algorithms to extract these parameters from raw data read from the pulse-oximeter sensor.
-In this section a real-time algorithm for analysis of photoplethysmography signal (PPG) for measurement of SpO2 will be implemeneted.
+In this section a real-time algorithm for analysis of photoplethysmography signal (PPG) for measurement of SpO2 will be implemented.

 The final valuable data will be shown on a smartphone as well as the smartwatch screen.